Ginni Thomas, wife of Supreme Court justice, will speak with the House Jan. 6 panel

 Ginni Thomas, wife of Supreme Court Justice Clarence Thomas, has agreed to speak to the House select committee leading the probe into the deadly Jan.
 6 attack on the Capitol.

-The plan to interview Thomas was announced shortly after the committee confirmed it will hold a public hearing next Wednesday, Sept.
+The plan to interview Thomas was announced shortly after the committee confirmed it will hold another public hearing next Wednesday, Sept.
 28.

 Committee members have previously suggested that any interview with Thomas might be held behind closed doors.
 And with the panel aiming to hold their last investigative presentation next week, it's possible they could speak with her after that date.